Select NEC Code Cycle

 Source Authority Extraction

 This calculation result is derived from the NEC Article : Optional Method for Dwelling Unit Load Calculations.
-The logic assumes a standard 120/240V, 3-wire service.
+The service amperage is calculated using the selected service voltage basis.

 TradeHub utilizes the following technical derivation to establish minimum service capacity: